edgarminers/python-edgar/README.md

 - Fast: parallel downloads with `multiprocessing`.
 The more CPUs you have the faster it'll go.
 - Efficient: retrieve compressed archives instead of raw index file that are 10 times bigger
 - Import as a library in your python project or run as a standalone script
-- Python 2 & 3 Compatible with external 0 dependencies.
+- Python 3 only with 0 external dependencies (Python 3 only as of v3.0.0)

 ## Usage